stibbons1990/hex/_posts/2024-01-10-encrypting-external-ssd.md

 Device luks is still in use.
 ```

+At this point something weird happened, the disk went into a
+state were it kept producing `I/O error` messages even though
+it was essentially empty and ummounted.

 ```
 [47088.440687] EXT4-fs (dm-0): mounted filesystem with ordered data mode.
 Opts: errors=remount-ro.
 Quota mode: none.